 Arrive in Loreto

-Upon your arrival in Loreto take a quick cab ride to your hotel and check into your pre-assigned room (Not included in trip cost).
+Upon your arrival in Loreto take a quick cab ride to your hotel and check in (Not included in trip cost).
 You are free to spend your afternoon exploring lovely Loreto.
 Tour the historic Mission located in the center of town, stroll through the local market and dine on authentic Mexican cuisine before your evening orientation meeting in the Hacienda Suites hotel lobby.

 Blue & Fin Whale Watching Day Tour

 After an early breakfast on your own, you will meet early at the Loreto Marina to prepare for a fun, thrill-of-a-lifetime day on Sea of Cortez watching blue whales cruise the waters of Loreto Bay National Marine Park.
 Words cannot describe the incredible experience of witnessing a 100-foot blue whale surfacing near your 25-foot boat, its blow is 25 feet high and its tail is the width of a 747 tail section.
 You will stare gap-jawed when the massive tail comes out of the water as the whale prepares to dive.
 Blue whales are the largest animal to ever inhabit the earth, with a body mass equal to 24 elephants and a mouth that could swallow a railroad box car.
 They cruise the local waters near Loreto searching for tasty krill.
 Fin and humpback whales are also seen in these waters, along with dolphins and other marine mammals.
 You will spend most of the day on the water but a picnic lunch is also provided.